alexmc1169/Presentation-to-Anki/README.md

 ## **Setup Instructions**

 ### **Claude API Key**
 This project requires a Claude API key to function.
-Follow these steps to add your key:

 Sign up for an API key at [Claude's official website](https://console.anthropic.com/).

 ## Installation
 1. Clone the repository: